Telecom Statistics You Need To Know

 International Telecom Industry Statistics

-The following statistics will exhibit the contributions of the different regions worldwide.
+The following statistics will exhibit the global regions’ contribution to the telecom industry:

 (Grand View Search)

-The Asia-Pacific region generated more than 33% of the total telecom market share and is forecasted to increase at a CAGR of 7.0% from 2023-2030.
+The Asia-Pacific region generated over 33% of the total telecom market share and is forecasted to increase at a CAGR of 7.0% from 2023-2030.

 (Statista)

-China has more than 950 million smartphone users, making it the country with the most smartphone users compared to any other country.
-Next in rank is India, with 492.78 million users.
+China has more than 950 million smartphone users, making it the country with the most smartphone users.
+In 2020, 99.93% of China internet users used mobile phones to go online.

-18. Japanese telecommunications market tags as the 3rd largest third-largest market globally.
+16. Japanese telecommunications market tags as the third-largest market globally.

 (Business Wire)

-The Japanese telecommunications market ranked the third-largest globally, with 138 billion U.S. dollars in revenue.
-Despite the low population growth, it has three large fixed and mobile network operators that spend so much on towers and fiber infrastructure.
+The Japanese telecommunications market globally ranked the third-largest, with $138 billion in revenue.
+Despite the low population growth, it has three large fixed and mobile network operators.
+These network operators spend extensively on towers and fiber infrastructure to provide their users with efficient telecom services.

 The three-player telecommunications service in the Japanese market was stable until a fourth player named Rakuten entered the market.
 It has an ambitious goal of becoming the first-ever cloud-native mobile network.

-19. China Mobile has roughly $49 billion in brand value.
+17. China Mobile has roughly $49 billion in value.

 (Statista)

 China Mobile is a Chinese telecommunications services operator.
-It became the leading telecom operator in the Asia Pacific region in 2020.
-It has a brand value of over 49 billion U.S. dollars.
+It became the leading telecom operator in the Asia Pacific region in 2020, with over $49 billion in brand value.

-Globally, it ranked as the third highest revenue, following the U.S-based giants AT&T and Verizon.
-The telecom operator also has the notable credential as the largest mobile service provider worldwide with its number of subscriptions.
+Globally, it ranked as the third highest revenue, following the US-based giants AT&T and Verizon.
+This value reflects China Mobile’s notable credential as the largest global mobile service provider with its number of subscriptions.

-20. Deutsche Telekom is Europe’s most valuable brand, valued at 62.9 billion U.S. dollars.
+18. Deutsche Telekom is Europe’s most valuable brand, valued at $62.9 billion.

 (Telekom)

-21. Norway has the fastest mobile internet with connection speeds of 126.94 Mbps.
+19. Norway has the fastest mobile internet with a connection speed of 126.94 Mbps.

 (Statista)

-Norway, as the fastest, has an average connection speed of 126.94 Mbps, and UAE is a close runner-up with an average mobile connection speed of 126.85 Mbps.
+As the fastest, Norway has an average connection speed of 126.94 Mbps, and UAE is a close runner-up with an average mobile connection speed of 126.85 Mbps.
+These figures explain Norwegians' high satisfaction rate regarding internet speed.

 These statistics illustrate how vast and varied the telecommunication industry is.
-There are a lot of segments and services to consider when conversing about it, not to mention the industry's diversity in its growth.
+There are a lot of segments, services, and industry growth to learn about.

-The future of telecommunication services lies in the different markets spanned worldwide; more importantly, the users decide what the future will be.
-Suppose users change their behavior in terms of their consumption of data or voice services.
-In that case, the whole industry will bend and follow that course.
+The future of telecommunication services lies in the different markets and their users.
+If users change their consumption behavior on data and voice services, the industry will bend and follow that trajectory.

 Frequently Ask Questions.